 The list of chemicals that control cotton fleahoppers includes Vydate, Orthene, Bidrin, Intruder, Centric, Trimax Pro, Carbine, Lorsban, Steward, Lannate, Dimethoate, and various pyrethroids.
-Bidrin has a supplemental label allowing its use in cotton from emergence to first bloom in Texas, Oklahoma and New Mexico, but you can't apply more than 3.2 oz/ac during this period.
+Bidrin has a label allowing its use in cotton from emergence to prebloom, but you can't apply more than 3.2 oz/ac during this period.
 According to research conducted by Texas A&M AgriLife Extension at Lubbock, products least likely to flare secondary pests include Carbine, Bidrin, Steward and low rates of Orthene.
 Other insecticides such as Intruder, Centric and Trimax Pro won't flare aphids and are probably fine to use as well, but have been implicated in flaring mites.
 Pyrethroids are typically not recommended for fleahopper control because they tend to be very disruptive and may flare aphids and bollworms in non-Bt cotton.